Quick guide for Employers of Domestic Helpers

 - How can I hire domestic helpers fairly?

-- Am I eligible to hire a domestic helper To hire a domestic worker you only need to meet two requirements.
+- Am I eligible to hire a domestic helper To hire a domestic helper you only need to meet two requirements.

 - Can domestic helpers live out?

 - Do I need to use an employment agency?
-As a general rule, employers are required to use an agency in order to process their worker’s employment visa.
-There are, however, cases where you do not need to use an agency, this depends only on the current contract status of the worker
+As a general rule, employers are required to use an agency in order to process their domestic helper’s employment visa.
+There are, however, cases where you do not need to use an agency, this depends only on the current contract status of the domestic helper.

 - How should I choose an employment agency?
 Choosing the right agency is crucial.
 If you choose an employment agency that is incompetent or unethical, it not only wastes your money, but also your time.